Execute print jobs stored on the storage machine from the client machine.

 Tapping [Other Group] displays a list of print jobs in another group that the currently running client machine does not join.

 Tapping [List Update] updates the print job list.
-If you tap [Cancel List Update] during updating, the updating of the print job list stops.
+If you tap [Cancel List Update] during updating, the update of the print job list stops.

 Tapping [TX/RX Result] displays the status of MFPs in all the serverless pull printing groups.